Top Ten Haunted Places in Honolulu

 The temple is supposed to be somewhere between 400 to 800 years old.
 Stories state that the Menehune, Hawaii’s take on elves, built the place.
 Today this is an active spot of worship and considered one of the most sacred shrines to the god Lono (deity of agriculture, peace, and renewal).

-But, and here’s the kicker, during its time the temple didn’t worship Lono but Kuka’ilimoku (the god of war).
-Part of the rituals of worshiping a blood-drenched war god was the fact that said god had a certain died to maintain… the deity loved his human sacrifices.
-Some say that the bones of tens of thousands are interred within the walls of the Heiau… and they are not at all pleased at being a god’s Happy Meal.
+But, and here’s the kicker, during its time, the temple didn’t worship Lono but Kuka’ilimoku (the god of war).
+Part of the rituals of worshiping this blood-drenched war god involved human sacrifices to satisfy the deity’s hunger for death.
+Some say the bones of tens of thousands are interred within the walls of the Heiau, and they are not at all pleased at being a god’s Happy Meal.
+This dark history is just one of the chilling Hawaii urban legends that still haunt the island to this day.

 4. Pearl Harbor’s Ford Island